richpeck/exception_handler/README.md

 If you wish to change the "layout" / "look", there are **two** options...

- * Firstly, if you want to change the way in which the system works
+ * Firstly, you can create your own layout.
+This is done by changing the

  * Secondly,